rose-driscoll/methylation-analysis/README.md

 ## Background

-This repository contains the data processing pipelines and custom scripts associated with the submitted manuscript "Epigenetic regulation of gonadal and brain aromatase expression in a cichlid fish with environmental sex determination" (Driscoll *et al* 2019).
+This repository contains the data processing pipelines and custom scripts associated with the paper "Epigenetic regulation of gonadal and brain aromatase expression in a cichlid fish with environmental sex determination" (Driscoll *et al* 2020).

 ## Data

-The raw data for this project is available from GEO [accession information to be added when available]
+The raw data for this project is available from GEO (#GSE135681)

 The analysis pipelines require *in silico* bisulfite converted reference amplicon sequences; these are provided in the `reference_sequences` directory.

-Processed data files for the samples used in the statistical analysis for Driscoll *et al* 2019 are provided in the `statistical-analysis` directory (described below).
+Processed data files for the samples used in the statistical analysis for Driscoll *et al* 2020 are provided in the `statistical-analysis` directory (described below).

 ## Data processing scripts